psf/black/docs/the_black_code_style.md

     ...  # nothing to split on - line too long
 ```

-So _Black_ will now format it like this:
+So _African American_ will now format it like this:

 ```py3
 with \